Disobedience (2017 film)

 Disobedience is a 2017 romantic drama film directed by Sebastián Lelio and written by Lelio and Rebecca Lenkiewicz, based on the 2006 novel of the same name by Naomi Alderman.
 The film stars Rachel Weisz, Rachel McAdams, and Alessandro Nivola.
 Set in North London, it tells the story of a woman who returns to the strict Orthodox Jewish community for her father's funeral after living in New York for many years, having been estranged from her father and ostracised by the community for a reason that becomes clearer as the story unfolds.
 The film was produced by Weisz, Ed Guiney, and Frida Torresblanco.

 Disobedience had its world premiere at the Toronto International Film Festival on 10 September 2017.
 It was released in the United States on 27 April 2018, by Bleecker Street and in the United Kingdom and Ireland on 30 November 2018, by Curzon Artificial Eye.

-The film received some positive reviews, with critics praising the performances of Weisz, McAdams, and Nivola, Lelio's direction, and the screenplay.
+The film received positive reviews, with critics praising the performances of Weisz, McAdams, and Nivola, Lelio's direction, and the screenplay.
 It was nominated for the British Independent Film Awards, GLAAD Media Awards, and Dorian Awards for Best Picture.

-United Kingdom rating company British Board of Film Classification has rated the movie 15 (for strong sex).

 Plot

-The old Rav Krushka succumbs to illness while delivering a sermon on free will to his Orthodox Jewish congregation in North London.
-Ronit, the Rav's estranged daughter who lives and works in New York City as a photographer, returns to London.

-Ronit arrives at the home of her childhood friend, Dovid Kuperman, a chosen disciple of her father, as members of her father's congregation pay their respects to the deceased.
-Ronit fails to fit in, behaving in a manner not conforming to Orthodox culture.
-Despite his surprise at Ronit's visit, Dovid insists she stay with him.
-Ronit is surprised to discover that Esti, a childhood friend to both of them, is now Dovid's wife.
+New York photographer Ronit (known as Ronnie in the United States) returns to her childhood home in North London after her father, the old Rav Krushka succumbs to pneumonia.
+Ronit is uncomfortable seeing everyone again since she was banished from the community for behaving in a manner not conforming to Orthodox culture.

-Ronit and her two friends attend Shabbat dinner at Ronit's uncle's house.
-Ronit tries to ask her uncle about selling the house, but he says they cannot discuss business on the Sabbath.
-Ronit is questioned by the other party guests about changing her name and is told to take her mother's candlesticks so she may one day give them to her children.
-One of the guests tells Ronit that she should get married because it is what should be done.
-Ronit says that if she had stayed, she probably would have been married off, but she would have been suicidal.
-She leaves to walk home, joined by Dovid and Esti, and talk about her father.
+Ronit is shocked to learn that her childhood friends Dovid, a chosen disciple of her father, and Esti, are now married.
+Dovid invites Ronit to stay with them.
+They attend Shabbat dinner at her uncle Moshe's house where she is questioned by the guests about changing her name, and they tell her she should get married, because that is what is right.
+Ronit tells them if she had stayed in London she probably would have been married off, but she would have been suicidal.